Zintrall/ESP32SoundCloud/README.md

   - Get tracks liked/favorited by a user.

 - `JsonDocument customGet(char* url)`
-  - Perform a GET request to a custom SoundCloud URL, with the access_token Authorization (useful for endpoints not directly wrapped).
+  - Perform a GET request to a custom SoundCloud URL, with the access_token Authorization (useful for endpoints not directly wrapped or linked partitioning).

 - `String urlEncode(String str)`
   - URL-encode a string for safe inclusion in queries.

+---
+### Tips
+- You can set the `limit` argument to `0` for no limit, but be careful as very large responses may cause the result to appear empty due to memory constraints.
+- Linked partitioning is enabled by default in most requests, so you'll receive a `"next_href"` field alongside the `"collection"`.
+To fetch additional results, simply call `customGet(response["next_href"])`.

 ---